Topics and themes

 Industry workings – The wider context of a sector, its future and impact, their own experience within the industry– and how this affects young people or their opportunities, whether advertising or engineering.

 Life Lessons & Advice -Reflections on personal journeys, transferable advice and how speakers got to where they are today.

 These are umbrella categories that can be used to focus and frame the conversations with the speaker about what your students would benefit from, and how they can channel their expertise.
-Be sure to see the Speaker Themes & Strands briefing document to understand how these can work for you.
+Be sure to see the Speaker Themes & Preparing briefing document to understand how these can work for you.